Jimlibo/PassGr/test-cli/README.md

 # CLI Tesing
-In this folder are the unit tests fro cli.
+In this folder are the unit tests for cli.

 ## Running tests
 First of all, you need to have downloaded [python].
 To run the admin tests, use the command